The Healthy Relationships Project ®

 Project SELFIE (Safe expression online for internet empowerment)

-7th to 12th Grades
+7th Grade to 12th Grade

 Project SELFIE is a developmentally appropriate, trauma-informed positive health education program.
 Topics include the distinction between consent, cooperation, and compliance in digital interactions; the laws on sexting by minors; how to cope with peer pressure; ways to respond to requests to sext; ways to respond to unsolicited sexts; and how to be an empowered bystander.
 Through two interactive, developmentally appropriate, and trauma informed presentations, youth learn how to prevent sexting and respond to concerning digital communications.
 This program also includes an adult training for parents, caregivers, and adults who work with children such as school personnel or professionals at youth serving organizations.
 This two-hour long, interactive, and trauma informed adult training, called Project SELFIE: Keeping Youth Safe on the Internet, prepares adults to protect youth from adolescent sexting, online grooming, online pornography, and in person acquaintances of youth who use digital communications as a grooming tactic.